Sunday, October 2, 2022

 ABC approved a pilot for the prospective series.
 The pilot, "A Day in June," was shot in December 1961.
 By that time the prospective new show was being referred to as Combat Platoon in the press.
 It was in April that ABC announced it had picked up the new show, now titled Combat!.

 Unfortunately, Robert Pirosh would not remain with the show he created.
 Neither of the show's two leads, Rick Jason and Vic Morrow, particularly cared for Mr. Pirosh's pilot.
 Vic Morrow disliked it so much that he actually considered leaving the show before it had even begun.
-It following the shooting of the pilot and ABC picking up Combat! that executive producer Selig Seligman fired Robert Pirosh as the show's producer and replaced him with Robert Blees.
+It was following the shooting of the pilot and ABC picking up Combat! that executive producer Selig Seligman fired Robert Pirosh as the show's producer and replaced him with Robert Blees.
 A few other changes were also made, including dropping some of the characters.

 Combat! debuted to largely positive reviews.
 Combat! also did relatively well in the ratings.
 While it did not make the top thirty shows for the year in its first two seasons, in its third season it was the 10th highest rated show for the year.
 Combat! never did quite so well again, but it would run for another two years.

 Much of the success of Combat! was perhaps its emphasis on realism.
 Before the series began filming, executive producer Selig Seligman actually had the cast go through a week of basic training at the Army's Infantry Training Center at Fort Ord in northern California.
 Selig Seligman made a request to the United States Army that they assign a technical advisor to Combat!.
-Preferably, Mr. Seligman wanted someone who had be at D-Day.
-The Army Maj.
-Homer Jones as the show's technical advisor.
+Preferably, Mr. Seligman wanted someone who had been at D-Day.
+Maj.
+Homer Jones then became the show's technical advisor.
 He had served with the 82nd Airborne's 508th Parachute Infantry and was a veteran of D-Day.
 Great care was taken to sure that every American and German uniform featured on the show was accurate to the era.
 For the most part whenever German soldiers spoke to each other, it was in German.

 Beyond the accuracy with which Combat! portrayed World War II, Combat! was not so much an action show as it was a show that examined the human condition through the lens of World War II.
 The soldiers on the show were portrayed as human beings, subject to human frailties and sometimes wrestling with questions regarding morals and ethics.
 The debut episode, "Forgotten Front," had the squad having to interrogate a German soldier who was already questioning his own loyalties.
 "The Celebrity" involved a professional baseball player turned soldier who freezes during combat.
 In "The Wounded Don't Cry," Sgt.
 Saunders finds himself in an uneasy alliance with a German soldier as they must travel to get plasma for a German field hospital in a French village.
-In point of view, Sgt.
+In "Point of View", Sgt.
 Saunders faced court martial.

 In addition to quality writing, Combat! also benefited from superior direction.
 Before the show began filming, Robert Altman, who would later establish a name for himself in feature films, was hired to direct every other episode of the first season.
 Ted Post, another veteran television director who would go onto feature films, also directed several episodes.
 Burt Kennedy, who had already written several Westerns and would establish himself as a director in the genre, also directed many episodes of Combat!.
 It also benefited from both good cinematography and good editing.
 Robert B. Hauser, the director of photography on Combat! during its first season, was nominated for the Emmy Award for Outstanding Achievement in Cinematography for Television.
 William Mace was nominated for the American Cinema Editors Award for Best Edited Television Program for the episode "Escape to Nowhere."